hero media

 While here, you can also cast a line out, boat about, follow bush trails in search of native flora and fauna and set up camp for the night, should the seductive serenity prove too hard to leave.

-Richard leans into centuries-old methods of winemaking that build on his French heritage and a private tour of the vineyard is as immersive as it gets.
-Thanks to a narrow band of limestone where the property sits, the single-estate vineyard creates wines that are similar to those produced in Beaune, in Burgundy, where members of the De Beaurepaire family have lived for more than 1000 years.
+Thanks to a narrow band of limestone where the property sits (and Richard’s focus on centuries-old methods of winemaking that build on his French heritage), the single-estate vineyard creates wines that are similar to those produced in Beaune, in Burgundy, where members of the De Beaurepaire family have lived for more than 1000 years.

 Find the yum in yum cha